A broad survey of materials and products used in the building industry, their nature, characteristics,

 - Roughly define the common terms and concepts associated with the topics of the course.

-- Participate regularly and appropriately in online group discussions about class material, and seek the help of peers, supervisors, or others as needed.
+- Participate regularly and appropriately in online group discussions about class material, and seek the help of others as needed.

 Thermal and Moisture Protection